 Quantum is a public–private partnership (PPP) between ESA, leading satellite operator Eutelsat and Airbus Defence & Space (UK).
 The partnership ensures the three parties share risks and funds.

 The first Quantum satellite will be delivered in 2018 and operated by Eutelsat to serve government, mobility and data markets.
 Airbus DS will be the prime contractor, using a new platform from Surrey Satellite Technology Limited (SSTL).
 Both developments are supported by the UK Space Agency.
+The satellite was delayed to 3Q 2020.

 |Type / Application:||Communication|